HFStival: 21st century

-The 2006 HFStival was held the weekend of May 27 and May 28, 2006, at Merriweather Post Pavilion in Columbia, Maryland, which more than doubled its normal capacity in order to accommodate the event's more than 40,000 attendees over the weekend event.
+The 2006 HFStival was held the weekend of May 27–28, 2006, at Merriweather Post Pavilion in Columbia, Maryland, which more than doubled its normal capacity in order to accommodate the event's more than 40,000 attendees over the weekend event.
 The Pavilion's amphitheatre-style main stage featured the event's headlining artists, with the two additional stages located in the parking lot and in the surrounding woods.
 Despite being advertised up until a week before the event, the "Buzz Tent", a dance / DJ area, was cancelled shortly beforehand.

 In early 2007, WHFS was rebranded "Baltimore's FM Talk", splitting off nearly all music to its HD radio channel HFS2.
 No official information came forth from the station regarding the HFStival, except for an announcement that it would be held in 2007.
 The only artist confirmed to perform was local metalcore band aFREUDIANSLIP, winners of the station's "Road to the Festival" band competition.
 The 2007 concert was not held.

 The 2010 HFStival was held on September 18, 2010, at Merriweather Post Pavilion in Columbia, Maryland.
 The 2011 edition of the event took place on September 17, again at Merriweather Post Pavilion.

+On June 5, 2024, the social media accounts for the 9:30 Club and Nationals Park posted a teaser image that indicated the HFStival would return on Saturday, September 21, 2024, at Nationals Park in Washington, D.C.

+On June 11, 2024, the official lineup and tickets for the September 21, 2024, show were released; performing artists were announced, including The Postal Service, Death Cab for Cutie, Incubus, Bush, Garbage, Jimmy Eat World, Girl Talk, Violent Femmes, Tonic, Filter and Lit.
+Garbage ultimately did not perform and was replaced by Liz Phair.